SlyFryFrog/MoteurLys/README.md

 # Project Description

+**The project is currently in the midst of moving towards a file-based scene heirarchy, and as such, is not usable until a complete scene-parser is developed!**

 The Lys engine is developed using C++23 with support for both Clang and GCC.
 Additionally, the project only supports OpenGL 3.3 or higher.

 # CMake Flags and Options